dokku/dokku-omnisci/README.md

 ## Commands

 ```
 omnisci:app-links <app>                        # list all omnisci service links for a given app
-omnisci:backup <service> <bucket-name> [--use-iam] # creates a backup of the omnisci service to an existing s3 bucket
-omnisci:backup-auth <service> <aws-access-key-id> <aws-secret-access-key> <aws-default-region> <aws-signature-version> <endpoint-url> # sets up authentication for backups on the omnisci service
-omnisci:backup-deauth <service>                    # removes backup authentication for the omnisci service
-omnisci:backup-schedule <service> <schedule> <bucket-name> [--use-iam] # schedules a backup of the omnisci service
-omnisci:backup-schedule-cat <service>              # cat the contents of the configured backup cronfile for the service
-omnisci:backup-set-encryption <service> <passphrase> # sets encryption for all future backups of omnisci service
-omnisci:backup-unschedule <service>                # unschedules the backup of the omnisci service
-omnisci:backup-unset-encryption <service>          # unsets encryption for future backups of the omnisci service
-omnisci:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
 omnisci:connect <service>                      # connect to the service via the omnisci connection tool
 omnisci:create <service> [--create-flags...]   # create a omnisci service
 omnisci:destroy <service> [-f|--force]         # delete the omnisci service/data/container if there are no links left
 omnisci:enter <service>                        # enter or run a command in a running omnisci service container
 omnisci:exists <service>                       # check if the omnisci service exists
-omnisci:export <service>                           # export a dump of the omnisci service database
 omnisci:expose <service> <ports...>            # expose a omnisci service on custom port if provided (random port otherwise)
-omnisci:import <service>                           # import a dump into the omnisci service database
 omnisci:info <service> [--single-info-flag]    # print the service information
 omnisci:link <service> <app> [--link-flags...] # link the omnisci service to the app
 omnisci:linked <service> <app>                 # check if the omnisci service is linked to an app
 omnisci:links <service>                        # list all apps linked to the omnisci service
 omnisci:list                                   # list all omnisci services
 omnisci:logs <service> [-t|--tail]             # print the most recent log(s) for this service
 omnisci:promote <service> <app>                # promote service <service> as DATABASE_URL in <app>
 omnisci:restart <service>                      # graceful shutdown and restart of the omnisci service container
 omnisci:start <service>                        # start a previously stopped omnisci service
 omnisci:stop <service>                         # stop a running omnisci service
 omnisci:unexpose <service>                     # unexpose a previously exposed omnisci service
 omnisci:unlink <service> <app>                 # unlink the omnisci service from the app
 omnisci:upgrade <service> [--upgrade-flags...] # upgrade service <service> to the specified versions
 ```

 ## Usage